AndrewChild/The-Garden-Guidebook/README.md

 - write descriptions for placeholder routes

 ## Things that I'm not sure if I should add
+- Consider rearranging all routes to read left to right (right now cliff reads right to left)
 - Essay/Flavor text inserts
   - Ethics of developing the Meth Lab prow
   - Who is E?